octobercms/docs/user-guide/quickstart/editor/including-partials.md

 3. Click **Save** and preview the site.

-The page looks exactly the same — but now the footer markup lives in its own file.
+The page looks exactly the same, but now the footer markup lives in its own file.
 If you ever need to change the footer, you update it in one place and every layout that includes it gets the change.

 ## Passing Variables to Partials